- Paperback: 325 pages

 “Star of the show is the city itself, and this is where Delhi Noir really succeeds as a work of art.
 The city is undead, an aggressive and relentless giant lumbering defiant towards a choice of hells, a festering beast playing host to pockets of messy life and easy violence.”

-Launched by the summer ’04 award-winning best-seller Brooklyn Noir, Akashic Books continues its groundbreaking series of original noir anthologies.
-Each book is comprised of all-new stories, each one set in a distinct neighborhood or location within the respective city.
+Akashic Books continues its groundbreaking series of original noir anthologies, launched in 2004 with Brooklyn Noir.
+Each story is set in a distinct neighborhood or location within the city of the book.

 Brand-new stories by: Irwin Allan Sealy, Omair Ahmad, Radhika Jha, Ruchir Joshi, Nalinaksha Bhattacharya, Meera Nair, Siddharth Chowdhury, Mohan Sikka, Palash K. Mehrotra, Hartosh Singh Bal, Hirsh Sawhney, Tabish Khair, Uday Prakash, and Manjula Padmanabhan.

 “Every morning, papers in Delhi abound with alarming stories: accounts of the unmitigated corruption and contract killing that make this city of more than fifteen million tick; indications of increasing divisions between rich and poor that lead servants to murder masters and foment Maoist movements in the country’s hinterland; synopses of so many rapes and sexual assaults that readers become numb to them.
 Yet the everyday depravity and anguish of Delhi life remains confined to news copy.
 Despite notable exceptions, authors of literature—particularly those who write in English—usually choose to ignore the capital’s stains . . .